-PuTTY Configuration Tips with SSH Connection
+PuTTY SSH Configuration Tips

 Overview

 You can find here a few PuTTY Configuration Tips that will save you a lot of time using SSH.
+PuTTY is a free and open source terminal emulator application.

 Download and Install PuTTY